Relative Reference in Excel (Table of Contents)

 Relative Reference in Excel

-What is Relative Reference in Excel?
+What is the Relative Reference in Excel?

 Relative references refer to a cell or a range of cells in excel.
 Every time a value is entered into a formula, such as SUMIFS, it is possible to input into Excel a “cell reference” as a substitute for a hard-coded number.
-A cell reference may come in the form B2, where B corresponds to the column letter of the cell in question and 2 represents the row number.
+A cell reference may come in the form B2, where B corresponds to the tcell cell column letter in question and 2 represents the row number.
 Whenever Excel comes across a cell reference, it visits the particular cell, extracts out its value, and uses that value in whichever formula that you’re writing.
 When this cell reference is duplicated to a different location, the cell’s relative references correspondingly also changes automatically.

 When we reference cells like this, we can achieve it with any of the two “reference types”: absolute and relative.
 The demarcation between these two distinct reference types is the different inherent behavior when your drag or copy and paste them to different cells.
 Relative references can alter themselves and adjust as you copy and paste them; absolute references, contrarily, do not.
 In order to successfully achieve results in Excel, it is critical to be able to use relative and absolute references in the right way.